 - Because filing requirements vary between states, it is important for contractors to understand the legalities of the state and city in which they are carrying out the project.
 In most cases, however, state law requires a Notice of Commencement to be posted on the project site and officially recorded with the county.

 When Does a Contract Start?

 Some contracts clearly state when they will become effective.
 Many times, the contract starts when it is signed by all parties involved.
 If there is no effective date, then it will start the moment it is signed by the party to whom it is being offered.
 If there is no date stating when the person signed the contract, then its effectiveness starts the moment it leaves the person's hands after being signed.
 If a contract states a specific start date, then regardless of whether there are dates outlined by the parties' signatures, the contract will be effective on its designated start date.

 If you need help understanding or establishing a commencement date, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.